Skip to content

 • We upload and download them without parsing their contents

-• Your conversation messages, code, and file history are inside the bundle but CodeTeleport never reads them server-side
+• Your conversation messages and any included working files are inside the bundle but CodeTeleport never reads them server-side

 • We do not train on your data